 The more page views Google perceives, the better (lower) your bounce rate.
 The faster and more often they leave without poking and prodding, the worse (higher) your bounce rate will be.
 One can deduce from the humble example above that this isn’t exactly fair.

-Standard bounce rating algorithms consider a page hit without any interaction or engagement as an effective bounce, disregarding time spent and user satisfaction.
+Standard bounce rating algorithms consider a page hit without interaction or engagement as an effective bounce, disregarding time spent and user satisfaction.

 Search engines, however, don’t just dismiss the time you took reading the article and scrolling up and down.
 Many terms, calculations and conditions govern how Google Analytics ranks your sites.
 Sticking to just Google Analytics Bounce Rate as a metric isn’t recommended.